Web Interactions

 Generate a Web interaction token

-A Web interaction token is required to identify your site when sending tracking data to Simplify.
-You can create a token on Account settings > (Connections) Web Interaction.
+A Web interaction token is required to identify your site when sending tracking data to Symplify.
+You can create a token on Settings (Integration) Web Interactions.

 Add the script tag